TO THE MEMBERS OF

 ** includes penalty and interest on taxes, wherever applicable and is net of amounts paid.

-viii) According to the information and explanations given to us and on the basis of the records examined by us, there were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961).
+viii) According to the information and explanations given to us and on the basis of the records examined by us, there were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the nine month period in the tax assessments under the Income Tax Act, 1961 (43 of 1961).

 ix) Borrowings

-a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not taken any loans or other borrowings from any lender during the year.
-Accordingly, clause (ix)(a) of paragraph 3 of the order is not applicable to the Company.
+a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company did not have any loans or borrowings from any lender during the nine month period.
+Accordingly, clause (ix)(a) of paragraph 3 of the Order is not applicable to the Company.

 b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or Government or any Government authority.

-c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not taken any term loans during the year and there are no unutilised term loans at the beginning of the year.
-Accordingly, clause (ix)(c) of paragraph 3 of the order is not applicable to the Company.
+c) According to the information andexplanations given to us and on the basis of our examination of the records of the Company, the Company has not taken any term loans from any lender.
+Accordingly, clause (ix)(c) of paragraph 3 of the Order is not applicable to the Company.

-e) According to the information and explanations given to us, representation obtained from Management, and on an overall examination of the Ind-AS financial statements of the Company, the Company does not have any subsidiaries, associates or joint ventures and accordingly reporting on clause (ix)(e) and (f) of paragraph 3 the order are not applicable.
+e) According to the information and explanations given to us, representation obtained from Management, and on an overall examination of the Ind-AS financial statements of the Company, the Company does not have any subsidiaries, associates or joint ventures and accordingly reporting on clauses (ix)(e) and (f) of paragraph 3 of the Order are not applicable.

 x) Allotment of Shares

-a) According to the information and explanations given to us, representation obtained from Management, the Company has not raised any money by way of initial public offer or further public offer (including debt instruments) during the year.
-Accordingly, the provisions of clause (x)(a) of paragraph 3 of the Order is not applicable to the Company.
+a) According to the information and explanations given to us, representation obtained from Management, the Company has not raised any money by way of initial public offer or further public offer (including debt instruments) during the nine month period.
+Accordingly, the reporting on clause (x)(a) of paragraph 3 of the Order is not applicable to the Company.

-b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, the provisions of clause (x)(b) of paragraph 3 of the Order is not applicable to the Company.
+b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the nine month period.
+Accordingly, the reporting of clause (x)(b) of paragraph 3 of the Order is not applicable to the Company.

 xi) Fraud

-a) According to the information and explanations given to us, on the basis of the records examined by us and representation from Management, no fraud by the Company or material fraud on the Company has been noticed or reported during the year.
+a) According to the information and explanations given to us, on the basis of the records examined by us and representation from Management, no fraud by the Company or any material fraud on the Company has been noticed or reported during the nine month period.

-b) No report under sub-section (12) of Section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report.
+b) No report under sub-section (12) of Section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the nine month period and up to the date of this report.

-c) We have taken into consideration the whistle blower complaints received by the Company during the year while determining the nature, timing and extent of our audit procedures.
+c) We have taken into consideration the whistle blower complaints received by the Company during the nine month period while determining the nature, timing and extent of our audit procedures.

 xii) According to the information and explanations given to us, the Company is not a Nidhi Company.
-Accordingly, the provisions of clause (xii) of the paragraph 3 of the order is not applicable to the Company.
+Accordingly, the provisions of clause (xii) of paragraph 3 of the Order is not applicable to the Company.

 xiv) Internal Audit System